 The File System Refuses the Write

-For SQLite databases — including spreadsheet uploads, which are converted to SQLite at import time — there is a third layer that operates below the database engine entirely.
+For SQLite databases — including spreadsheet uploads, which are converted to SQLite at import time — another layer operates below the database engine entirely.

 Every SQLite file is opened with three independent read-only flags: